stfc/PSyclone/doc/developer_guide/developers.rst

 `_field_read_arguments()` methods, both of which are found in the `Arguments` class.

-PSyIR backends
+PSyIR back-ends
-##############
+###############

-PSyIR backends translate PSyIR into an other form (such as Fortran, C or OpenCL).
-Until recently this backend support has been implemented within the PSyIR `Node` classes themselves via various `gen*` methods.
+PSyIR back-ends translate PSyIR into another form (such as Fortran, C or OpenCL).
+Until recently this back-end support has been implemented within the PSyIR `Node` classes themselves via various `gen*` methods.
 However, this approach is getting a little unwieldy.

-Therefore a `Visitor` pattern has been used in the latest backend implementation (translating PSyIR kernel code to Fortran).
+Therefore a `Visitor` pattern has been used in the latest back-end implementation (translating PSyIR kernel code to Fortran).
 This approach separates the code to traverse a tree from the tree being visited.
-It is expected that the existing backends will migrate to this new approach over time.
-The backend visitor code is stored in `psyclone/psyir/backend`.
+It is expected that the existing back-ends will migrate to this new approach over time.
+The back-end visitor code is stored in `psyclone/psyir/backend`.

 Visitor Base code